Keith Name Plaque. Customisable.

 The columns contain structured trees of life, but the symmetry of the composition is broken by 2 wild trees, one on the head of each of his companions, that leap up across the boundary between the illustration and the text, and which, unlike their structured versions, are bearing fruit.
 Not hard to find a sermon in this image! ]

 The Keith Name Plaque is designed to fit an 8"x10" (20x25cm) frame.
-It ships with 5 additional small prints, one of which has a magnetic backing.
+It ships with 5 additional small prints for friends and family, one of which has a magnetic backing.

 The overall design features the spirals, interlacing, and zoomorphs that have intrigued and delighted viewers of Celtic Art for over a millennium, integrated with motifs signifying more modern places and times as well as elements specific to Keith.